mrodozov/opencloud/docs/adr/groupware/0006-webui-api.md

 * there is no compatibility benefit
   * the only MUA that uses the Microsoft Graph API is Microsoft Outlook, and it is not a goal to support Microsoft Outlook as a MUA beyond standard IMAP/SMTP/CalDAV/CardDAV services (and that would be Microsoft Graph, not LibreGraph nor any customizations we would require)
   * we will not implement all of the Microsoft Graph API
-  * we will not exactly implement parts of the Microsoft Graph API either
+  * we will not implement parts of the Microsoft Graph API as-is either, but will require to make modifications
 * if there is a requirement for considering that API as a public API for third party integrators, then the API also needs to be documented, maintained, versioned, and kept stable as much as possible (this is neutral because it is a requirement that exists with every option)

 #### Bad